edenlabllc/rmk/docs/configuration/secrets-management/helmfile-vals-integration.md

       username: {{ fetchSecretValue "ref+awssecrets://production/new-app/app#username?region=us-east-1" }}
       password: {{ fetchSecretValue "ref+awssecrets://production/new-app/app#password?region=us-east-1" }}

-      # Ref-style dynamic value — still resolved by vals at render time
+      # Ref-style dynamic value — still delegated to vals and resolved by it at Helmfile render time or release sync
       apiToken: ref+awssecrets://production/new-app/api#credentials/token?region=us-east-1
 ```

-#### How `fetchSecretValue` works and what happens after generation

 When `fetchSecretValue` is used:

-- RMK invokes **vals** to resolve each referenced secret during template generation.
+- RMK invokes vals to **resolve** each referenced secret during template generation.
-- vals connects to the appropriate backend (e.g., AWS, GCP, Azure) using the credentials available in the environment.
+- vals **connects** to the appropriate backend (e.g., AWS, GCP, Azure) using the credentials available in the environment.
-- Each `ref+<backend>://...` reference points to a specific secret path and key within that backend.
+- Each `ref+<backend>://...` reference **points** to a specific secret path and key within that backend.
-- Retrieved values are injected into the generated template prior to encryption.
+- Retrieved values are **injected** into the generated template prior to encryption.

 After the template is rendered:

-- RMK encrypts the generated secret files using **SOPS**, maintaining the Git-based workflow and audit history.
+- RMK **encrypts** the generated secret files using **SOPS**, maintaining the Git-based workflow and audit history.
-- Any remaining `ref+` entries stay untouched and are dynamically resolved by vals at render time during Helmfile
+- Any remaining `ref+` entries **stay untouched** and are **dynamically resolved** by vals at render time during
-  execution.
+  Helmfile execution.

-This end-to-end flow ensures that secrets can be securely fetched, optionally stored in Git in encrypted form, and
+This end-to-end flow ensures that secrets can be **securely fetched**, optionally **stored** in Git in encrypted form, and
-still benefit from runtime resolution for any remaining dynamic references.
+still benefit from **runtime resolution** for any remaining dynamic references.

 #### Example secret structure in AWS Secrets Manager